Managing File Versions

 To work with older versions of a file, do the following:

-2. Right-click the file and select Version.
-ClosedExplain the columns in the Version grid.
+2. Right-click the file and select Version. .

 3. Note: The items on the right-click menu vary depending on your permissions and security group assignments.
 Administrative users can change permissions and security group assignments in Administration Manager.
 See the Administration Manager Help and the topic Managing Access in CCH® ProSystem fx® for more information.